ICS485-Project-Reap/ics485-project-reap.github.io/index.md

 # Project Management

 All communication was on discord and meetings were once a week to assign tasks.
 The [Trello Board](https://trello.com/b/PGbFmQW9/game-design-spring-2025) was used to keep a record of overall progress.
+To ensure that all team members had the most up to date version as well as all chages **Unity Version Control** was used.

 # Prototype of Game